szelongq/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list employees
-2. HeRon shows a list of persons
+2. HeRon shows a list of employees
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific employee in the list
-4. HeRon deletes the person
+4. HeRon deletes the employee

     Use case ends.